 August 12, 2020

-Chief among the employer’s obligations to employees working remotely and/or working from home are those arising out of applicable employment or labour standards legislation.
-Employees who work from home are entitled to many of the same statutory rights and benefits as those in traditional workplaces.
+Chief among the employer’s obligations to employees working remotely (including working from home) are those under applicable employment or labour standards legislation.
+Employees who work from home are entitled to many, if not all, of the same statutory rights and benefits as those who work from their employer’s premises.
 For example, rights to minimum wage, vacation, holidays, and protected leaves are unaffected by the fact an employee works remotely.
 In some provinces, though, there are specific obligations owed to home-based employees.
-Under Ontario’s Employment Standards Act, 2000, “homeworkers” are a defined class of employee who have a separate, higher minimum wage than other classes of employees, including those working in traditional workplaces.
-In other provinces, such as Nova Scotia, no distinction is made between home-based employees and those working on-site.
+For example, under Ontario’s Employment Standards Act, “homeworkers” are a defined class of employees who have a separate, higher minimum wage than other classes of employees, including those working in their employer’s premises.
+In other provinces, such as Nova Scotia, there’s no distinction between home-based employees and those working on-site.
 Employers with employees working from home might also need to consider changing how they fulfill other employment standards law requirements, such as keeping accurate records of the hours at-home employees work.

-The definitions of worker, employee, workplace, and place of employment in most provincial worker’s compensation legislation is broad enough to cover employees working from home.
+The definitions of worker, employee, workplace, and place of employment in most provincial workers’ compensation legislation is broad enough to cover employees working from home.
 As a result, employees who are injured while working from home could be entitled to workers’ compensation benefits if the injury arose out of or in the course of their employment.
-Of course, that the employee is working from home or remotely can make this factual determination could be difficult to make in the circumstances.
-Nonetheless, employers would be wise to review their worker’s compensation insurance obligations.
+Of course, that the employee is working from home or remotely can make this factual determination difficult.
+Employers are wise to review their workers’ compensation insurance obligations.

-Occupational Health and Safety
+4. Occupational Health & Safety Laws

-For the most part, occupational health and safety (“OH&S”) statutes and regulations have not caught up to the fact that an increasing number of employees work remotely – whether from home, in a café, or elsewhere.
-However, except where these alternate places of work are explicitly excluded, these laws likely apply to employees working from home.
+For the most part, occupational health and safety (OH&S) legislation hasn’t caught up to the fact that an increasing number of employees work remotely – whether from home, in a café, or elsewhere.
+However, unless they explicitly exclude alternate places of work, OH&S laws likely apply to employees working from home.
 For example, the New Brunswick Occupational Health and Safety Act excludes application to “a place of employment that is a private home unless the work that is carried on has been contracted to the employer of one or more persons employed at the private home”.
 In most other jurisdictions, though, no such exception exists and the definition of workplace or place of employment is broad enough to capture employees working from home.
 Employers should carefully review their workplace safety plans and policies and consider revising them to reflect the “new normal”, or drafting a new policy specific to working from home.
 And as the shift to working from home doesn’t appear likely to end soon, and some employers adopt permanent full-time or rotational work-from-home models anticipated to continue post-pandemic, it’s important employers review their legal obligations under OH&S legislation to these employees.
 If these models of work persist, it’s likely employer compliance will be tested as a result of at-home injuries or investigation by OH&S authorities.
 Employers would do well to get ahead of any occupational health and safety issues in this next normal.

+Employee Duties.
 Workplace safety, though, is a two-way street.
 Employees also have duties and obligations under these OH&S laws, and these also continue to apply to employees working from home.
 Employees must maintain safe workplaces and report hazards.
 As a result, employees have a duty to maintain their working space at home in a safe condition.
-Practically, employers would be wise to have employees conduct and submit a risk assessment of their home workspace, and be prepared to work with employees to eliminate risks or hazards.
+Practically, employers are wise to require employees to conduct and submit a risk assessment of their home workspace, and be prepared to work with them to eliminate risks or hazards.

 Please contact your McInnes Cooper lawyer or any member of our Labour & Employment Team @ McInnes Cooper to discuss this topic or any other legal issue.